 If you want to learn about the First Normal Form in detail, check out DBMS First Normal Form tutorial.

 For a table to be in the Second Normal Form,

-To understand what is Partial Dependency and how to normalize a table to 2nd normal for, jump to the Second Normal Form tutorial.
+To understand what is Partial Dependency and how you can normalize a table to 2nd normal form, jump to the DBMS Second Normal Form tutorial.

 A table is said to be in the Third Normal Form when,

 It satisfies the First Normal Form and the Second Normal form.

 And, it doesn't have Transitive Dependency.